Prukutu/AOES-CLIM-Python-and-Prog/_episodes/02-numpy.md

 ~~~
 {: .language-python}

-This statement doesn't produce any output because we've assigned the output to the variable `data`.
+This statement doesn't print any output because we've assigned the output to the variable `data`.
 If we want to check that the data have been loaded,
 we can print the variable's value: